dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 ## Error handling

-If any local error occurs where the Broker cannot get a message buffer (empty or not) back from the Agent, the Broker deletes its session state, and informs its client (e.g., the application installer) of a failure.
+If any local error occurs where the Broker cannot get a message buffer (empty or not) back from the OTrP Agent, the Broker deletes its session state, and informs its client (e.g., the application installer) of a failure.

-If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the Broker calls the Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.
+If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the Broker calls the OTrP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.

 # Server Broker Behavior